bgarber/DeckTranslate/README.md

 cargo run -- -h
 ```

-Or build it and run it:
+Or build and run it:
 ```bash
 cargo build && target/debug/deck-translate -h
 ```